agentOrange002/wp4/content/featured/VMS/index.md

 showInProjects: true
 ---

 Designed and developed the VMS Application, a procurement management system which allow users to manage transactions and informations of the supplier and their product.
-The application also has a strong inventory management features for monitoring purposes
+The application also has a strong inventory management features for monitoring purposes.